-4022 Engineering Design Concepts
+4022 Engineering Design Concepts (Spring-even years)

 Prerequisite: INDT 1032 or consent of instructor.
 Theory and application of the design process in aerospace design, structural design, and mechanical design.
 A model will be designed, constructed, and tested for each design area.